 Cats may seem meaningless animals, but they are vital members of the global ecosystem.
 Studies that examined the consequences of the ‘removal’ of cats from small islands showed that without them the Earth would be promptly captured by rodents.
 Mice and rats would destroy all deposits of grain and spread a lot of diseases.

 8 … our solar system had formed closer to the edge of the Milky Way?

 Although there is only about a third of all the metallic elements on the edge of the galaxy, compared to our location, life could emerge and in many aspects develop in the same way.
 But gas giants like Jupiter and Saturn would not exist, which could lead to the death of the Earth from too frequent asteroid attacks.

 9 …the Neanderthals had not become extinct?

-Neanderthals might have survived until the present day, and then they would speak, think and act as we do.
-But experts point out that assimilation would be much more likely and would have result in the creation of hybrid species.
+Neanderthals might have survived until the present day, and then they would speak, think, and act as we do.
+But experts point out that assimilation would be much more likely and would have resulted in the evolution of hybrid species.

 10 …the forces that shape the molecule were twice as strong or weak?